photoprism/photoprism/README.md

   edit, and delete files from your computer or phone as if they were local.
   You may easily sync your pictures with [PhotoSync](https://www.photosync-app.com/) as well.
 * PhotoPrism is built as a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_application).
-  It feels like native, and of course you may add it to your home screen.
+  It feels like native, and of course, you may add it to your home screen.
   There's also a [community-maintained native app in development](https://github.com/photoprism/photoprism-mobile).

 ## Getting Started ##

 Step-by-step installation instructions for our self-hosted [community edition](https://photoprism.app/get) can be found on [docs.photoprism.org](https://docs.photoprism.org/getting-started/) - all you need is a Web browser and Docker to run the server.
-It is available for Mac, Linux and Windows.
+It is available for Mac, Linux, and Windows.

 We recommend hosting PhotoPrism on a server with **at least 2 cores** and **4 GB of memory**.
 Beyond these minimum requirements, the amount of RAM should match the number of cores.
-Indexing large photo and video collections significantly benefits from fast, local SSD storage.
+Indexing large photo and video collections significantly benefit from fast, local SSD storage.

 ## Roadmap ##

-Our vision is to provide the most user-friendly solution for browsing, organizing and sharing your personal photo collection.
+Our vision is to provide the most user-friendly solution for browsing, organizing, and sharing your photo collection.
 The [roadmap](https://github.com/photoprism/photoprism/projects/5) shows what tasks are in progress, what needs testing, and which feature requests are going to be implemented next.